Contract revision number C1120-16

 Reasons for online therapy

-Circumstances may create a situation where online therapy will work for you or maybe the only option in your situation.
+Circumstances may create a situation where online therapy is a good choice for you personally.
 I am willing to work with you on most issues you choose to bring to the online sessions.
-It may be helpful to you if you have some goals in mind.
-The sessions are very much for you to use as you would like.
+It may be helpful to have some goals in mind.
+The sessions are very much for you to choose what you would like to work on.
 Please be aware that therapy can be distressing at times.

 Sessions are for 60 minutes and are held as and when you require.
 The charge for the online session is £50.
-Email counselling charges vary in line with your requirements, the number of responses, weekly or daily.
+Email counselling charges vary in line with your requirements, the number of responses, weekly or daily, and are based on my hourly rate.

 Payment is made in advance of the session.
 The first session for a new client will be an assessment session, we can then decide if we are happy to work with each other.
 The contract length will be agreed on online.
 This will be discussed in the first session and will be periodically reviewed as and when required.